No employment problem is exactly the same and as such, our fees will reflect the particular circumstances and requirements.

 We charge on the basis of hourly rates, which are as follows:

-The costs and disbursements above exclude VAT.
-VAT is applicable in addition to the costs/disbursements set out above.
+For the avoidance of doubt, VAT is charged in addition to the costs and disbursements.
+VAT is charged at 20 % in addition to the costs/disbursements set out above.

 We will assess each case and discuss with you the most cost-effective strategy.
 This may include settling the case at an early stage to minimise legal costs.
 More complex claims involving discrimination, protected disclosure etc. may need to be subject to separate pricing but we will advise you at the time if this is necessary.